wp-plugins/wordpress-popup/readme.txt

 Tested up to: 3.1.2
 Stable tag: 3.0

-Allows you to display a fancy popup (powered as a popover!) to visitors sitewide or per blog, a *very* effective way of advertising a mailing list, special offer or running a plan old ad.
+Allows you to display a fancy popup (powered as a popover!) to visitors sitewide or per blog, a *very* effective way of advertising a mailing list.

 == Description ==